-Winning ventures link a clearly defined social problem with a compelling economic opportunity.
-Ventures should be designed to fit a specific market and should reflect a deep understanding of a core customer and other key stakeholders.
-In addition to generating social impact, ventures should be financially feasible, fundable, and scalable.
+Strong ventures link a clearly defined social, economic, and/or environmental problem with a compelling economic opportunity.
+Ventures should be designed to fit a specific market and should reflect a deep understanding of the problem they aim to solve, core customers and other key stakeholders.
+In addition to generating social and/or environmental impact, ventures should be financially feasible, fundable, and scalable.

-- Venture addresses a clearly defined social problem
+- Venture addresses a clearly defined social, economic, and/or environmental problem

 - Venture operates in a market in which there is compelling economic opportunity

 - Venture is designed for a well-defined customer and has a customer acquisition strategy

 - Venture reflects a deep understanding of the problem they aim to solve and other key stakeholders (beneficiaries, partners, employees, investors), and a thorough analysis of the competitive landscape

 - Venture offers a clear value proposition(s) to its customer and other key stakeholders

 - Venture has sustainable, defensible sources of competitive advantage

 - Product or service fits the target market